sscortescu/blog/content/posts/newyear2023.md

 ![pingu.gif](/newyear2023/pingu.gif#center)

-# Snippets from my review for 2022
+# 🎇Snippets from my review for 2022

 For the third year in a row, I take 2-3 days at the end of the year to reflect on the past 12 months.
 In this review, I think of what I learned then set some goals for the coming year.